IliaAltmark/_Crawling_Project/README.md

   additional parameters.
 Contains the following scripts:
   * book_scraper.py - Can be used for testing and scraping specific links.
   * link_scraper.py - Scrapes links that contain book info.
-Currently, scrapes only the top books per genre but can be easily changed bט manipulation of the Beautiful Soup tags.
+Currently, scrapes only the top books per genre but can be easily changed by manipulation of the Beautiful Soup tags.
 For example:

     ``tag = soup("a", attrs={"class": "pollAnswer__bookLink"})``